-5.3.3 For each two-year period registered as a SAC Registered Counsellors, the registrant shall submit on the prescribed form a record that he/she has completed at least four hundred (400) hours of clinical work as described below.
+5.3.3 For each two (2)-year period registered as a SAC Registered Counsellors, the registrant shall submit on the prescribed form a declaration that he/she has completed at least four hundred (400) hours of clinical work as described below.

 - Ceases to meet qualifications specified in 5.2

 - Is found by the Board or the Association to have engaged in immoral, dishonorable, unprofessional, or unethical conduct, and such conduct is deemed to compromise the integrity of the Register; or